rick-r/marriage-figaro-norway/captions.md

 conosce Bartolo:
 il birbo Figaro
 vinto [vostro] sarà.
-[parte]

   I still have some clout in this town